Man Up | Ep. 174 • March 02, 2017

 I’ve already instructed our team, when you see these sorts of things, to act on it because we need to keep it clean.
 We want to make sure that the cream rises to the top and not get mired down in this dirt.
 There are enough pick-up guys, enough pick-up shit out there.
 So, if you just want to learn how to attract women, and that’s all you’re after – because attraction will only get you sex.
 It won’t get you love.

 There are a million different guys out there.
-Every fucking week, there are some kids on YouTube during infield footage shit.
+Every fucking week, there’s some kid, some 20 year old kid on YouTube doing infield footage shit.
 Any club kid can put up some video and say he’s a pick-up coach.
 The whole thing is a waste of time.
 But there are a lot of people who are doing it.
 We’re not doing that.

 There’s some confusion over what I’m saying because in every video, I don’t spell out all of the differences every video.
 When you hear me say, “You’re already deserving of love.”
 Guys hear attraction and then they get all confused.
 “But David, you mean a guy who is really shady is less deserving of love than a good person?”